 HISTORY: This cat presented with a small circular raised nodule on its head.
 Similar, occasionally ulcerated nodules later developed on the head, ears, nose and forelimbs.
 The animal was euthanized and this section taken from the ear at the time of necropsy.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin, pinna: Infiltrating the dermis, separating and effacing adnexa, and elevating a mildly hyperplastic epidermis are multiple coalescing nodules composed of numerous macrophages and neutrophils with fewer perivascular and periadnexal lymphocytes and plasma cells.
-There are numerous intrahistiocytic and extracellular 4‑10 um diameter, round to oval, lightly eosinophilic yeast that are occasionally surrounded by a clear halo.
-The epidermis is focally ulcerated and mildly hyperplastic, with acanthosis and spongiosis.
-There is rare neutrophilic exocytosis.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, pinna: Infiltrating, expanding, and effacing the dermis, separating fragmented mature collagen fibers and remaining adnexa, and elevating the multifocally hyperplastic and focally ulcerated epidermis are multiple coalescing nodules composed of numerous macrophages and neutrophils with fewer perivascular and periadnexal lymphocytes and plasma cells, and rare melanomacrophages (pigmentary incontinence).
+There are numerous intrahistiocytic and extracellular 4‑10 µm diameter, round to oval, lightly eosinophilic yeast that are occasionally surrounded by a clear halo.
+Epidermal hyperplasia is mild, with rete ridges, acanthosis, prominent intracellular bridges and intercellular edema (spongiosis), and rare neutrophilic exocytosis.

 PAS: There are numerous intrahistiocytic and extracellular pleomorphic (round, oval and occasional cigar-shaped) PAS-positive yeast.